-All new roadside signs must be square post 14 gauge steel.
+All new roadside, trail or any other sign shown in plans signs must be square post 14 gauge steel.

-All post for traffic signs must be 2"X2"X10' square by 14 gauge steel, with 7/16 inch holes punched one inch on center on all four sides for the entire length of the post.
+All post for any signs shown in the plans must be 2"X2"X10' square by 14 gauge steel, with 7/16 inch holes punched one inch on center on all four sides for the entire length of the post.